NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 ## Installation Instructions

-OpenStudio is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.9 &ndash; 10.10, and Ubuntu 16.04.
+OpenStudio SDK is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.9 &ndash; 10.10, and Ubuntu 16.04.
-OpenStudio supports the latest EnergyPlus release which is bundled with the OpenStudio installer.
-The [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) lists specific versions of EnergyPlus and other dependencies for each version of OpenStudio.
+OpenStudio SDK supports the latest EnergyPlus release which is bundled with the OpenStudio SDK installer.
+The [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) lists specific versions of EnergyPlus and other dependencies for each version of OpenStudio SDK.

 ### Installation Steps

-__Download and install OpenStudio__
+__Download and install OpenStudio SDK__

-1. Login to the [OpenStudio website](https://www.openstudio.net/downloads).
+1. Login to the [OpenStudio SDK website](https://www.openstudio.net/downloads).
 Create an account if you don't have one.
-EnergyPlus and OpenStudio now share a password.
+EnergyPlus and OpenStudio SDK now share a password.
 2. Click "Downloads" at the top of the page.
 3. Choose the installer that matches your operating system.
-The OpenStudio package contains the following components:
+The OpenStudio SDK package contains the following components:
     - EnergyPlus
     - Ruby API
     - C# API